mouli-bluekai/bluekai-android-sdk/README.md

 void | setHandler(Handler handler) |Set Handler to get data posting updates Handler | getHandler() | Get Handler configured to get data posting updates void | showSettingsScreen(SettingsChangedListener listener) |Method to show BlueKai in-built opt-in screen.
-Requires `<activity android:name="com.bluekai.sdk.SettingsActivity" />` in AndroidManifest.xml to be present void | setFragmentManager(FragmentManager fm) |Set the fragment manager from calling FragmentActivity.
-Used when devMode is enabled to show webview in a popup dialog.
-Calling activity should be FragmentActivity
+Requires `<activity android:name="com.bluekai.sdk.SettingsActivity" />` in AndroidManifest.xml to be present

 # Sample Application